Hot Chocolate Bombs with Marshmallows

 - Melt the chocolate melts and stir until smooth.

-- Paint on a thin layer of chocolate onto the inside of each well using the back of a spoon or a silicone brush.
+- Paint a thin layer of chocolate onto the inside of each well using the back of a spoon or a silicone brush.
 Let cool and repeat.
 The inside does not need to look perfect, just make sure the inside of each mold is coated thoroughly.

 - Cool at room temperature, then pop out of the molds.
 If your kitchen is warm, you can refrigerate to set the chocolate.